ra1n-security/bugs/README.md

-# bugs
+# ra1n

-Write-ups or files containing bugs found my @iHateRa1n.
+This repository contains bugs in software.

+ALL EXPLOIT FILES ARE 0DAY VULNERABILITIES.